Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Related Work

-Transformers can learn to encode graph like latent structures during training, going beyond memorization.
-For example, a two-layer transformer can encode the latent causal graph in the first attention layer \cite{nichaniHowTransformersLearn2024}, and attention weights can be effectively seen as equivalent to edges of a graph structure \cite{hendersonTransformersGraphtoGraphModels2023}.
-Transformer based language models such as BERT \cite{devlinBERTPretrainingDeep2019} can also encode linguistic structure in the attention heads \cite{manningEmergentLinguisticStructure2020, ravishankarAttentionCanReflect2021}.
-However, analyzing the progression of this learning in natural language setting is difficult due to the complexities of language.
-We address this gap by using a controlled benchmark to track the learning of specific aspects of latent structure.
+\textbf{Latent structure learning: } Recent work suggests transformers encode graph-like latent structure during training \cite{nichaniHowTransformersLearn2024, hendersonTransformersGraphtoGraphModels2023}, and capture linguistic structure in the BERT model's \cite{devlinBERTPretrainingDeep2019} attention heads \cite{manningEmergentLinguisticStructure2020, ravishankarAttentionCanReflect2021}.
+However, analyzing the progression of this learning in natural language is difficult due to its complexities.
+To address this, we use a controlled benchmark to track the learning of specific aspects of latent structure.